 Angle measure, trigonometric and inverse trigonometric functions, trigonometric identities and equations, parametric and polar coordinates, and general applications.
-Prerequisite: Math 103 or placement test
+Prerequisite: ASC 93 or MATH 98 or qualifying placement score.

 - 1. Students will be able to work with angular measure in degrees and radians as evidenced by classroom activities and objective tests - 2.
 Students will be able to work with trigonometric and inverse trigonometric functions as evidenced by classroom activities and objective tests - 3.
 Students will be able to use trigonometric identities as evidenced by classroom activities and objective tests - 4.
 Students will be able to solve trigonometric equations as evidenced by classroom activities and objective tests - 5.
 Students will demonstrate an understanding of how to solve real world problems using trigonometry as evidenced by classroom activities and objective tests - 6.
 Students will be able to graph equations and polar coordinates.